 Your African grey parrot’s cage should really be the biggest that you can afford, and that your available space allows.

 As a minimum, though, we recommend that the interior dimensions should not be less than 34” (W) x 24” (D) x 36” (H).
 That’s roughly 86 x 61 x 91 cm.

 There should be enough space in front for the door of the cage to open fully, and on the sides to allow easy replenishing of food and water bowls.

-If your cage is equipped with wheels and you won’t mind moving the cage from its normal position to access the bowls then you could probably get away with a little less space on the sides.
+If you don’t mind wheeling the cage away from its normal position every time you need to access the bowls then you can get away with a little less space on the sides.

 Remember to make provision for the space at the back of the cage taken up by the seed guard, or moat, which normally comes with parrot cages of this size.
 This is usually a minimum of 4” (10 cm) deep.

-Your grey should be let out of its cage on a regular basis so that it can get exercise, stimulation and social interaction.
+Your should let your grey out of its cage regularly so that it can get exercise, stimulation and social interaction.

 If it is going to spend most of its time outside the cage then the minimum size I mentioned above should suffice.

 However, if it will be spending most of its time in the cage then I recommend the largest cage possible.
 This will allow greater freedom of movement and space for more toys, and reduce the chances of your bird becoming bored and frustrated.